cardano-foundation/developer-portal/docs/portal-contribute.md

 ### Local development

-To get a local development environment clone the repository, navigate into the `developer-portal` folder, install dependencies and start the development server.
+To get a local development environment, clone the repository, navigate into the `developer-portal` folder, install dependencies, and start the development server.
 Most changes are reflected live without having to restart the server.
 By default, a browser window will open at `http://localhost:3000`.

 ```sh
 git clone https://github.com/cardano-foundation/developer-portal.git